AOS340 Qualitative Methods

 The course assumes that the student has decided on the topic of the master's thesis.
 The course has a user perspective for students who are going to start the master's thesis, and this topic will be central to the teaching.
 The course provides the students with an introduction to qualitative methods.
-Development of research question, design of research project (case studies and other designs), choice of method and methodology, analysis of data and possible generalization based on qualitative data are core issues in the course.
+The course emphasizes desig of appropriate qualitative methods, such as choice of methodology, analysis of data, and the possibility of generalization based on qualitative data.
 The main technique to collect data will be depth interviews, but participating observation, document analysis, conversation analysis, and others will be presented.
 The course will provide increased understanding of research and knowledge development.
 Design and choice of method will be based on research question, theoretical perspectives, analysis, and the direction of the project.

 - Knowledge of the characteristics of qualitative research design

 - Knowledge of the use of qualitative method for collecting, analyzing and presentation of empirical material